digitalnatives/course_planner/README.md

       This workaround is necessary because the app won't start without running the migrations.

-   7. Connect to the console with `gigalixir remote_console $APP_NAME` and manually run the seeds.
+   7. Copy the contents of the `priv/repo/seeds.exs` file Connect to the console with `gigalixir remote_console $APP_NAME` Paste the contents of `seeds.exs` in the console